Azure/Communication/samples/AzureCommunicationCalling/iOS/Swift/README.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - A Mac running [Xcode](https://go.microsoft.com/fwLink/p/?LinkID=266532), along with a valid developer certificate installed into your Keychain.
 - A deployed Communication Services resource.
-[Create a Communication Services resource](https://docs.microsoft.com/azure/project-spool/quickstarts/create-communication-resource).
+[Create a Communication Services resource](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/create-communication-resource).
-- A [User Access Token](https://docs.microsoft.com/azure/project-spool/quickstarts/access-tokens?pivots=programming-language-csharp) for your Azure Communication Service.
+- A [User Access Token](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-csharp) for your Azure Communication Service.
+- Run the shell script `BuildAzurePackages.sh` which is part of the release to build `AzureCommunication.framework` and `AzureCore.framework` packages and include the 2 packages in the sample

 ## Code Structure